Top 40 Psychology Careers & Salaries

 While the table above shows many of the commonly found psychology career paths, one factor you may have noticed is the wide-range of median salaries.

 In the field of psychology, the amount of education that you have is directly related to the long-term salary potential of your career.
 While an associate’s degree will give you a starting point for an entry-level position, earning your doctorate will put you on a faster track for the potential of earning a six-figure salary.

 As with any degree, it is always important to have an understanding of the field’s projected growth before committing to a career path.
 Fortunately, when it comes to psychology, the future is looking bright!

-According to the Bureau of Labor Statistics, psychologists can expect 19% occupational growth between the years 2014 and 2024.
-This trend is far greater than the average occupation, showing that the field of psychology has a strong outlook for long-term career opportunities.
+According to the Bureau of Labor Statistics, psychologists can expect 3% occupational growth between the years 2019 and 2029, which is about as fast as the average for all occupations.

 There are many reasons that psychology is continuing an upward trend, even with the state of our general economy.
 With a greater emphasis on mental health and increased awareness of its long-term effects, more and more people are choosing to seek out guidance and treatment for emotional struggles.